korawica/fmtutil/README.md

 ## Usecase

-If you have multi-format filenames on data source directory, and you want to dynamic getting these filenames to your app, you can make a formatter group for this.
+If you have multi-format filenames on the data source directory, and you want to dynamic getting max datetime on these filenames to your app, you can use a formatter group.

 ```python
 from typing import List